jabusir/code-challenge/README.md

     - We don't need to store the log entries, just print them to stdout.
 1. Do this *efficiently*.
 There are time and space complexities afoot!

 We expect candidates to spend 1-3 hours on this exercise.

-Feel free to use 3rd party libraries for any **data structures** or utility functions you might need.
+Please use appropriate **data structures** to satisfy to time and space complexities inherent to the problem!!!

 ## Pointers & Callouts